whamcloud/lemur/man/lhsm-plugin-posix.1.md

      `root`
      :     The base directory of the archive.
 Must be accessible on the mover node.

+     `checksums`
+     :    By default, data checksums are created when a file is archived and validated on restore.
+          These options can be used to disable checksums entirely or just disable restore validation (useful if checksums have been corrupted or lost).

+          `disabled`
+          :     This inhibits creation of file checksums.

+          `disable_compare_on_restore`
+          :    This prevents checking file checksums on restore.

 # EXAMPLES

 A sample S3 plugin configuration with one archive: